kamran98arbaaz/loopin-core/README.md

 ---

-**LoopIn 2025** - Streamlining team communication and knowledge management with enterprise-grade reliability.
+**LoopIn 2025** - Streamlining team communication and knowledge management with enterprise-grade reliability and Render deployment optimization.